kalyanikhona/llm-model-behavior-research/research/nlp-principles-model-behavior-geo.md

 19. **RLHF rewards create implicit biases** in content selection
 20. **Attention patterns determine** what gets synthesized
 21. **Model-specific optimization required** - no universal approach
+22. **Visibility is multi-layered** - Must succeed at every level from crawling to synthesis
+23. **Computational efficiency matters** - LLMs prefer content that's easy to process
+24. **Semantic density beats word count** - Pack more information into fewer tokens
+25. **Structure determines synthesis** - How you organize information affects if it's used
+26. **Model-specific optimization works** - Different tactics for different model families
+27. **Intent alignment is crucial** - Match content format to query type
+28. **Anti-patterns can kill visibility** - Avoid walls of text, buried leads, ambiguity

 ---